ray-di/Ray.Di/README.md

 ## Object life cycle

-`@PostConstruct` is used on methods that need to get executed after dependency injection has finalized to perform any extra initialization.
+`@PostConstruct` is used on methods that need to get executed after dependency1 injection has finalized to perform any extra initialization.

 ```php
 /**